josephn243/IPMDIABOT/README.md

 # IPMDIABOT

-Simple RotMG AFK check & headcount with no logging
+A hardcoded simple RotMG AFK check & headcount with no logging.

+Questions: sojuju#4200 on discord.